besford/Rivercrossing-AI/README.md

-# River-crossing-AI
+# Rivercrossing-AI
-River-crossing AI is an intelligent agent written in Python to solve a modified version of the Cannibals and Missionaries problem.
-This project was created for the purposes of experimenting with the implementation of gameplaying AI techniques.
+Rivercrossing-AI is an intelligent agent written in Python to solve the Torche and Bridge problem, a variation fo the Cannibals and Missionaries Problem.
+This project was created for the purpose of experimenting with various techniques of implementing gameplaying AI.